-Why does Diversity & Inclusion training include so little instruction in religious diversity?
+Why does Diversity & Inclusion include so little religious diversity training?
 The cultural awareness and cultural competence inherent in D&I are increasingly embraced as the major tools of the global market place of the future.
 Yet, there is a black hole of information on diverse religions.
 The silence is surely not due to a lack of interest or visibility.
 Turn on the TV, open a newspaper, or check the internet and religion pops out as a major issue across the planet.
 Look at the growing number of EEOC complaints based on religious expression.
 Yet, the vacuum of expertise in religious diversity exists in most relationship-oriented sectors of our society: business, education, government, and human services.
 As a result, too few professionals understand how to avoid clashes involving belief systems.
 How can their paralyzing sense of being overwhelmed and under-prepared be managed?

 The challenge of religious diversity is not new.
 Decades ago, a riot over the display of Christmas symbols in the public schools hit the streets of Downers Grove, a small city in DuPage County, the technical corridor of Chicago’s western suburbs.
 Hundreds of students took to the streets joined by a thousand citizens, police, and reporters.
 I was finishing up an international interfaith project in my Chicago office when I saw the scene captured in technicolor above the fold on the front page of The Chicago Tribune.
 I lived in Downers Grove and could see my future flash before me.
 My next project was the creation of a trouble-shooting pilot project for a religiously diverse community in distress.